hoadailanh/FileUpload/README.md

 If everything goes well, you should see the brower open and point to http://localhost:31238/.

-There are test csv files in API.Tests/TestCSVFiles that you can use to test the application.
+## Test Files & Unit Tests

-## Unit Tests
+- There are test csv files in API.Tests/TestCSVFiles that you can use to test the application.
 - API Unit Tests: API.Tests hosts unit tests for API business layer
 - UI Unit Tests: ClientApp/src/app/components/upload/upload.component.spec.ts contain unit tests for the upload component
 - UI e2e Tests: ClientApp/e2e